tcrurav/Devise-JWT-Bicycles/README.md

 # Devise-JWT with a CRUD Example

-It's just that: a Ruby on Rails API with a CRUD.
+A Ruby on Rails API with a CRUD using Devise-JWT to login/register.

 ### Before starting